yogeshrnaik/misc_samples/WAR Game/readme.md

 similarly, the strength of the yellow army is multiplied by their own multiplier.
 For example, if the blue token attacks the battle square, as shown in the diagram above, then the blue army have the attacking strength of 40 units and the yellow army defends with 20 units as indicated by the dotted squares.
-Letís say the respective blue and yellow random multipliers are 6 and 10.
+Let‚Äôs say the respective blue and yellow random multipliers are 6 and 10.
 The attacking strength is 240 and defending strength is 200 units so the blue token wins and takes over the battle square.
 The yellow token is removed from the board.
 If the result is a draw, blue token withdraws to the original square.
 Moving Tokens
-Use the mouse to ìdragî the token where you want it to go.
+Use the mouse to ‚Äúdrag‚Äù the token where you want it to go.
 The token should be always centred on its square.
 Of course, only the legal moves are allowed.
-Any attempts to drag the token to a wrong square should result in an ìIllegal moveî error message displayed on the applet and when the mouse button is released the token returns to the previous position.
+Any attempts to drag the token to a wrong square should result in an ‚ÄúIllegal move‚Äù error message displayed on the applet and when the mouse button is released the token returns to the previous position.
 Mouse dragging should be implemented via MouseListener class.
 The motion begins in the mousePressed() method and ends in mouseReleased().